alexmahan/instagrabber/README.md

 instaGrabber
 ============

-A jQuery plugin for grabbing and displaying *specific* Instagram posts.
+A simple jQuery plugin for grabbing and displaying *specific* Instagram posts.

 [jQuery Instagram](https://github.com/potomak/jquery-instagram) is great for getting Instagram pics by hashtag, user, or even location.